SignpostMarv/OpenSim.Tools.LSLSyntaxGenerator/README.md

 *	__--function__ is an optional parameter used to restrict output to only the named function.
 For example, __--function=osListenRegex__ would restrict output to just osListenRegex.

+## --include-script-modules
+*	__--include-script-modules__ is an optional flag used to include functions and constants added via script modules in the output.

 # Support
 Support can be obtained from SignpostMarv, either via the